Clarence Hotel

 The Clarence Hotel is a four-star 51-room hotel located at 6–8 Wellington Quay, Dublin, Ireland.
 It is in the Temple Bar neighbourhood, on the River Liffey.
-It was built in 1852, and bought by U2 lead singer Bono and lead guitarist The Edge and their business partners in 1992, and opened after refurbishment in 1996.
+It first opened in 1852, and was bought by U2 lead singer Bono and lead guitarist The Edge together with their business partners in 1992, and opened after refurbishment in 1996.

 The hotel was constructed on land that was originally reclaimed for the building of the Old Custom House around 1704.

 History

+The Clarence Hotel first opened in 1852 in the original premises consisting of a number of adjoining quayside houses which were replaced by the present building in the 1930s.

 In 1992, Bono and U2 lead guitarist The Edge bought and later refurbished the two-star 70-room hotel, and converted it into a "contemporary boutique" 49-room hotel.
-After an 18-month renovation costing US$8 million, enabled in part, due to a tax-exemption scheme which aimed to revive the Temple Bar district the hotel re-opened in 1996.
-As of 2019, while the hotel building was owned by Bono, the Edge and developer Paddy McKillen Sr., its leasehold is held by a company called Press Up Entertainment (owned by developers Paddy McKillen jnr and Matt Ryan).
-This company manages the hotel's operations.
+The hotel re-opened in 1996 after an 18-month renovation costing US$8 million, enabled in part by a tax-exemption scheme which aimed to revive the Temple Bar district.
+In 2019, Bono, the Edge and developer Paddy McKillen Sr. sold the leasehold to a company called Press Up Entertainment (owned by developers Paddy McKillen Jr. and Matt Ryan), which manages the hotel's operations.
+McKillen Jr. and Ryan acquired the property outright in 2023.
+Subsequently McKillen's Press Up Entertainment spun off of their hotel assets into the Dean Hotel Group, which then had a majority stake taken by London based Lifestyle Hospitality Capital.

 The hotel's main restaurant, Cleaver East, replaced The Tea Rooms in July 2013.